vijay151096/ExploreEngine/ReadMe.md

 > ctrl + c

-application would be running on port : 3000
+Application would be running on port : 3000

-To Populate the mongoDB with default values :
+To Populate the Elastic Search with default values for searching:

 > http://localhost:8080/words/populate

 To Clean the values from mongoDB

 > http://localhost:8080/words/clean

+**Elastic Search :**

+The elastic search is running on http://localhost:9200

+**username :** elastic

+**password :** 1234